Paul Ifill

-Paul Everton Ifill (born 20 October 1979) is a footballer who plays as a forward and manages Christchurch United.
-He spent most of his career playing as a right winger or a right midfielder, often described as an “old fashioned winger”.
+Paul Everton Ifill (born 20 October 1979) is a former professional footballer and current manager who played as a forward.
+He is currently in charge of New Zealand Central League side Wellington Olympic.
+He spent most of his career playing as a right winger or a right midfielder, often described as an "old fashioned winger".

 Born in Brighton, England, Ifill was in part of Watford's youth programme but was not offered a professional contract and moved to non-league Saltdean United.
 From there he was spotted by Millwall where he spent nearly seven years before being signed by Sheffield United in 2005.
-After two season with the Blades he transferred to Crystal Palace where he spent a further two seasons, before moving to New Zealand to play for Wellington Phoenix in the A-League, where he played from 2009 – 2014, until being forced into early retirement due to injury.
+After two seasons with the Blades he transferred to Crystal Palace where he spent a further two seasons, before moving to New Zealand to play for Wellington Phoenix in the A-League, where he played from 2009 – 2014, until being forced into early retirement due to injury.
 Ifill has also made ten appearances for Barbados, scoring six goals.

+Ifill married his long term partner, Elle Ifill (nee Isaac), in Dec 2018 and has two daughters, Romy and Bethany.

 Club career

 After rejection from Watford's youth team as a 16-year-old, Ifill returned to his home town, Brighton.
 He enrolled on a physical education course at college and played non-League football in the same Saltdean United team as his father.